Z.AI launches GLM-4.7, new SOTA open-source model for coding

 Z ai

-The glm-4.7 model supports up to 4096 tokens per request, delivers advanced context understanding, and offers configurable parameters such as temperature for creative or deterministic outputs.
 Both standard and streaming API calls are supported, allowing for real-time or batch processing.
-Compared to previous versions, glm-4.7 features more robust reasoning and conversational depth, positioning it as a strong competitor to other leading models in the generative AI space.
+Compared to previous versions, GLM-4.7 features more robust reasoning and conversational depth, positioning it as a strong competitor to other leading models in the generative AI space.
 Early user feedback highlights the model’s consistent output and flexible integration options, especially praising the open API structure.

 Source